brightfish-be/blue-canary-php-client/readme.md

 ```

 ## License
 GNU General Public License (GPL).
-Please see License File for more information.
+Please see the license file for more information.